Andrew Vachss is the author of the Burke novels. A small-time criminal

 - Mask Market - A child Burke once took back to her parents has come back into his life with less than benevolent designs.

 - Terminal - A prison acquaintance of Burke's badly needs money for a life-saving operation.
 His offer: a lucrative job of blackmailing some rich trash who got away with rape and murder many years back.
+Where Burke is involved, though, nothing is as straightforward as it first seems.

 - Another Life (The final Burke book) - An "associate" with powerful connections offers Burke help for a beleaguered friend and clean slates for the True Companions.
 In exchange, he has to track down the perpetrators of the impeccably-executed kidnapping of a Saudi Arabian prince's baby boy, a task that will require Burke to dig deeper into his past than ever before.